 Related Reading: Don’t Cheat On Your Gluten-Free Diet

-If you’re ready to feel better and lose the chronic inflammation in your life, you should definitely take a closer look at the gluten-free lifestyle.
-(And I recommend reading, Don’t Cheat On Your Gluten-Free Diet.)
+If you’re ready to feel better and lose the chronic inflammation that has plagued your life this year, you should definitely take a closer look at the gluten-free lifestyle.

 (2) You May Lose Weight

 The idea that someone can lose weight by going gluten-free is one that makes many people with celiac disease roll their eyes.
 I get it.
 I, too, believe that you cannot lose weight just by going gluten-free when you have celiac disease.
 A gluten-free donut is filled with just as much sugar and refined carbohydrates as a regular donut.

 But inflammation weight gain is real.
 Think about when your hurt your leg.
-It’s usually swollen and inflammed until it heals.
+It’s usually large, puffy, swollen and inflammed until it heals.
 Now think about if that kind of inflammation existed inside of you ALL.
 THE.
 TIME.
-You’d be retaining “inflammation weight” day-in and day-out.
+This means you’d be retaining “inflammation weight” day-in and day-out.